 What is SEO?

 SEO is a process or mix of strategies done for the purpose of ranking your blog posts or pages without paying for their placements.
 In other words, you appear on unpaid results if your content has the most relevant keywords and kind of information your potential visitors are looking for.
+There is more on white hat seo, black hat seo in some recent articles and the differences between them.

 In the screenshot above, you will see that pages that haven’t been paid for to rank show up right beneath paid results or PPC ads.
 You can easily distinguish ads from organic results because ads have the label “Sponsored” while organic results don’t.